ARE YOU LIVING A BALANCED LIFE?

 Creating and keeping balance in life does not come naturally to me.
 I tend to tackle challenges with blinders on – only focusing on the particular challenge of the moment – letting the rest of the world pass by without even noticing.
 I think I miss I lot.

-My ideal of a healthy balance in life is fitting in some ‘me’ time around work and babysitting duties.
+My idea of a healthy balance in life is fitting in some ‘me’ time around work and babysitting duties.
 I strive for this constantly and sometimes do quite well.
 Then some family drama will distract my attention or I’ll become obsessed with a major work project and before I know it I’m in the old habit.
 It’s a work in progress.

 While I may not always manage to keep that healthy balance I have learned some tips and tricks along the way that I know create a less chaotic life.